User Manual

 • File > Save All... – Saves the current version of all open PDF documents (Incremental Saving).

-• Export PDF file: Use the menu command File > Export File as Image…
+• Export PDF file – Use the menu command File > Export File as Image…

 2.1.
 Save Document

-• PDF-| PDF/X-Version [1] – Select the desired PDF version or PDF/X standard from this dropdown.
-The available options are:
+• PDF- | PDF/X-Version [1] – Use this setting to select the desired PDF version or PDF/X standard from the dropdown.
+The following options are available:

 • RGB and Lab objects are converted to CMYK.